 Ellen, “Comin’ up, Mani?”

-“Same please, I love pancakes, cane syrup blended with maple is the best idea ever, better than the internet and quantum physics.”
+“Same please, I love pancakes, Steen's cane syrup blended with maple is the best idea ever, better than the internet and quantum physics.”

 “Ees Sarah over Saturday?”

-Sarah Stevens is a sixteen year old Mani met at a boutique in the Quarter her mom owns.
+Sarah McClellan is a sixteen year old Mani met at a boutique in the Quarter her mom owns.
 Dad is a neurosurgeon, at the hospital always, mom opened the place to keep busy.
 Sarah helps on Saturdays.
 She’s visited, a sleepover, had had her first actual lesbian intimacy.
 She knew she was lesbian, but had never had a play buddy.
 A bit of practice kissing with a friend at twelve doesn’t count.
 Her parents do know she’s into girls, her mother is kind of relieved, no ‘oops’ pregnancy, less STD risk.

 Mani, “I need to invite her, she won’t just assume, even though you told her anytime.
 We’ve texted back and forth, but the weekend didn’t come up.
 She’s training for a race, not sure when it is, but soon.”